Interest on late income tax payments soars to £513 million as HMRC hikes interest rate to its highest level since 2007

 Sign up

-HMRC says the rise in late payment interest is a way of encouraging taxpayers to pay what they owe more quickly, for example people who have submitted a tax return and are late paying their tax bill.
+HMRC says the rise in late payment interest is a way of encouraging taxpayers to pay what they owe more quickly, for example, people who have submitted a tax return and are late paying their tax bill.

 However, Robert Salter, director at the accountancy firm Blick Rothenberg, tells MoneyWeek that the change feels like a “hidden tax rise”.

-Sian Marsden, associate director at accountants RSM, comments: “There is an increasing number of taxpayers sat waiting endlessly for HMRC to process overpayments of tax, with no means of chasing and HMRC advising that some repayments could take over a year to process.
+Sian Marsden, associate director at accountants RSM, said: “There is an increasing number of taxpayers sat waiting endlessly for HMRC to process overpayments of tax, with no means of chasing and HMRC advising that some repayments could take over a year to process.

 How the late tax payment charge works